XinwenDing/XinwenDing.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Xinwen Ding, a third-year Math Ph.D. candidate at the [University of Toronto](https://www.utoronto.ca/).
 My supervisor is [Adam Stinchcombe](https://scholar.google.ca/citations?hl=en&user=CRlA-sEAAAAJ&view_op=list_works&sortby=pubdate).
-My research interests are numerical analysis, scinetific machine learning, and mathematical optimization.
+My research interests are numerical analysis, scientific machine learning, and mathematical optimization.

 Before joining UofT, I spent five enriching undergraduate years at the [University of Waterloo](https://uwaterloo.ca/), where I studied Applied Math, Combinatorics & Optimization, and Computational Math.
 I am/was fortunate to be guided by [Prof. Stephen Vavasis](https://uwaterloo.ca/scholar/vavasis/home), [Prof. Giang Tran](https://uwaterloo.ca/scholar/g6tran/home), and [Prof. Anderson Ang](https://angms.science/) on continuous (and sparse) optimization for data science, and by [Prof. Christopher Batty](https://cs.uwaterloo.ca/~c2batty/) on fluid simulation.
 Apart from working with faculty members at UWaterloo, I was honored to be selected as one of the [Summer Geometry Initiative](https://sgi.mit.edu/) (SGI) Fellows, a part of the Class of 2022.
 Also, I was an undergraduate research assistant at the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/) (IQC).

 While not in front of my computer, I enjoy swimming, playing badminton, and I recently picked up figure skating.
 See you at the Varsity Center!

-**Contact:** xinwen.ding [at] mail.utoronto.ca
+**Contact:** xinwen [dot] ding [at] mail [dot] utoronto [dot] ca

 <span style="color:red"> **News** </span>
 ======
 * 2025/01/08: I passed my qualification exam!
-* 2024/09: Excited to share that I was awarded the [Martin Shubik Graduate Award in Mathematics](https://defygravitycampaign.utoronto.ca/news-and-stories/martin-shubik-graduate-award-mathematics/)
+* 2024/09: Excited to share that I was awarded the [Martin Shubik Graduate Award in Mathematics](https://defygravitycampaign.utoronto.ca/news-and-stories/martin-shubik-graduate-award-mathematics/).
 * 2023/03/23: My first paper is officially accepted by ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games (I3D), 2023.

 <!---